MasoniteFramework/docs/email.md

     Queue.push(SendWelcomeEmail)
 ```

+Instead of taking seconds to send an email, this will seem immediate and be sent using whatever queue driver is set.
+The `async` driver is set by default which requires no additional configuration and simply sends jobs into a new thread to be ran in the background.

 Read more about creating Jobs and sending emails asynchronously in the "Queues and Jobs" documentation.

 ## Methods

 We can specify which driver we want to use.
 Although Masonite will use the `DRIVER` variable in our config file, we can change the driver on the fly.

 We can also specify the subject: